jordandaly/cookbook/README.md

 ### Existing Features

 This is a web application which that allows users to store and easily access cooking recipes.
 It is a full stack web application (frontend and backend) that provides CRUD (Create, Read, Update, Delete) functionality to a database hosted in the cloud on Heroku platform as a service.
 Users can :
-1. View a list of recipes
+1. View a list of recipes, filter list, search by recipe name, search by ingredient
 2. Add a new recipe and add ingredients and method to the recipe
 3. Manage static data like categories
 4. Edit and Delete any data

 ### Features Left to Implement
 1. Allergens and Dietary
-2. Search/Filter by ingredient

 ## Demo